ruusey/jrealm/README.md

 `com.jrealm.game.messaging.*, com.jrealm.net.server.ServerGameLogic, com.jrealm.net.server.ServerCommandHandler`

-**JRealm** command handlers are a similar subset of functionality to the Packet Callbacks mentioned in the previous section that allow users to embed  server commands in the packets they send to **JRealm-Server**.
-CommandPackets consist of a `byte commandId` and a `UTF JSON String command`.
+**JRealm** command handlers are a similar subset of functionality to the Packet Callbacks mentioned in the previous section that allow users to embed  server commands in the packets they send to **JRealm-Server**. <br />
+CommandPackets consist of a `byte commandId and a `UTF JSON String command`.
 When the server recieves a Command Packet it will attempt to deserialize the JSON payload into the model targeted by this Command `(defined in com.jrealm.game.messaging.CommandType)`

 The class `ServerCommandHandler` is responsible for handling individual Command functionality.
 Each command callback is registered dynamically